React Quickstart¶

 Important

-Replace below placeholders with the generatedclient-id
+Replace below placeholders with your registered organization name in WSO2 Identity Server and the generatedclient-id

 from the app you registered in WSO2 Identity Server.